basp/lum-invader/README.md

 Oni supports this scenario out of the box and built right into the runtime.
 It is heavily inspired by the `actor` implementation in __HellCore__ and aims to offer the same sort of functionality.
 As we said earlier, every user is assigned a `oni_aq_serv` process that is his or her (or _its_ even) personal action queue.
 This queue will even survive reconnects as long as the Oni app is running so it should be only spawned once for each user.

 To test out the action queue, let's write a simple action verb.
 These consist of three functions: a `start_something` function and a `finish_something` function that form the action chain and a `something` function that queues the `start_something` verb.
-This sounds more complicated than it really is so let's implement the `survey` verb in the `sandbox` module:
+This sounds more complicated than it really is so let's implement the `survey` verb in the `sandbox` module.

-    %% This will create a new package for the start_survey function
-    %% and queue that on the player action queue.
-We don't want the
-    %% runtime itself to _know_ all verbs so the burden of queuing
+This will create a new `package` for the `start_survey` function and queue that on the player action queue.
+We don't want the runtime itself to _know_ all verbs so the burden of queuing actions is on the verb implementors:

-    %% actions is on the verb implementors. survey(Bindings) ->
+    survey(Bindings) ->
         Player = proplists:get_value(player, Bindings),
         Pack = oni_pack:create({sandbox, start_survey}, Bindings),
         oni_aq_sup:queue(Player, Pack).

-    %% This will start the survey action.
-Long running actions are
-    %% implemented as continuations so we can have quick bursts of
-    %% activity on oni_rt_serv and a lot of suspending of individual
+This will start the `survey` action.
+Long running actions are  implemented as continuations so we can have quick bursts of activity on `oni_rt_serv` and a lot of suspending of individual processes (we don't want `oni_rt_serv` to block).

-    %% processes (we don't want the runtime to block). start_survey(Bindings) ->
+    start_survey(Bindings) ->
         Player = proplists:get_value(player, Bindings),
         oni:notify(Player, "You start surveying your surroundings."),